 Many restaurants are packed on Thanksgiving.
-Let’s all take a minute to be grateful for the servers, hosts, managers, cooks, chefs, bussers, and other workers who make it all possible.
+Let’s all take a moment to be grateful for the servers, hosts, managers, cooks, chefs, bussers and other workers who make it all possible.
 These stores are open on Thanksgiving too.

 Don’t forget your papa!
-From organizing the neighborhood football game to re-raking the leaf pile so you can jump in over and over, dads hold a special place on Thanksgiving.
+From organizing the neighborhood football game to re-raking the leaf pile so you can jump in over and over again, dads hold a special place on Thanksgiving.
 Stuck on what to get him for the holidays?
 These gift ideas for dad will give you inspiration.

 35. Corn mazes